 Check the catalog for official degree and admission requirements

 Admission to the accelerated MS program allows students to earn an MS in Statistical Science for 24 additional credits past their BS degree.

 Our program offers two dual-degree MS programs that allow students to earn two MS degrees by completing 48 credits of coursework instead of the 60 that would be required if the degrees were sought independently.
 One dual-degree program is joint with an MS in mathematics; the other is joint with an MS in operations research.

-- Federal statistics, which upgrades the skills of practitioners and is intended to respond to the need for broad training in statistics, survey methods, and data analysis, including graphics and data visualization.
+Federal statistics, which upgrades the skills of practitioners and is intended to respond to the need for broad training in statistics, survey methods, and data analysis, including graphics and data visualization.
 The program is extremely flexible and can be tailored to the needs of students within the federal statistical sector, as well as state and local government, and those in the private sector who work with federal data.

-- Applied statistics, which trains students in data analysis and statistical methodology.
+General, which trains students in data analysis and statistical methodology.
 It is intended to complement PhD and MS programs outside the Department of Statistics.
 It is also intended to be responsive to the needs of those who teach or work in government/industry and want to increase their knowledge of statistics.
 The program emphasizes the application of statistical tools.

 Evening classes allow you to take courses that fit your schedule.

 The path to advanced education in statistics is just as diverse as the careers it can prepare you for, according to the American Statistical Association, which outlines the advantages of this MS degree.